 When the Threat of a Negative Review Is Made

 It is important to take any threat of a negative seriously.
 A well written and seemingly reasonable negative review showing up online isn’t the end of the world, but it can harm your business reputation.
-Motivated awol academy review will actually look at other less-than-stellar reviews of your business and add agreeing comments to them and/or use those complaints to add ammunition to their own review.
+Motivated blackmailers will actually look at other less-than-stellar reviews of your business and add agreeing comments to them and/or use those complaints to add ammunition to their own review.
 If that happens, then the casual reader will tend to assume that there is a pattern of poor service.

 These threats, if acted upon by the guest, are serious, but don’t allow your emotional reactions to take over when they are made.
 Remaining calm and professional is a challenge, but doing so ensures that you will be better able to find a solution.